-Self isolating?
+Got the Lockdown Blues?
 Need a culture fix?
-Let me take you to some of the world’s greatest museums with virtual tours and together we will explore the world’s greatest collections from your couch.
-You don’t need to leave your couch to see some the world’s greatest art objects.
+Let me take you on a tour of London Museums with Virtual Tours.
+You don’t need to leave your home to see some the world’s greatest art objects.

 Just because the museums are shut there is no reason not to visit a museum.
 Social distancing is not a problem when you explore with a laptop.
 No need to let quarantine keep you mentally cooped up.
 Let’s go on a virtual visit.

 Pop along to the British Museum website to explore their vast collection.
 You can either search for objects or be guided by their excellent guides.
 At some point you will find yourself on the Google Arts and Culture British Museum website that enable you to virtually walk through the galleries.
 I would recommend starting on the the British Museum website itself as it guides you a little whilst the Google one just dumps you at the front door and expects you to find your own way.